|Miscellany: a mixture of various things|

 Versatile file management

 WinZip provides many file managing features.
-Starting with WinZip 19, an intuitive user interface optimized for touch screen use is included.
-It provides an interactive, context sensitive action pane with quick access to files, whether they are on a connected drive or in a cloud service.
+Starting with WinZip 19, an intuitive user interface, optimized for touch screen use is included.
+It provides quick access to files, whether they are on a connected drive or in a cloud service.
 WinZip file management features have been made more robust with each successive WinZip release.
 These file management features include:

 - Securely delete files and folders with the Wipe feature